microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 MRU window".

 That might be a simple, but **wrong**, implementation for "the current window".
-If the servants always raise an event when their window is focused, and the monarch keeps track of the MRU order for servants, then one could naively assume that the execution of `wt -s 0 <commands>` would always return the window the user was typing in, the current one.
+If the peasants always raise an event when their window is focused, and the monarch keeps track of the MRU order for peasants, then one could naively assume that the execution of `wt -s 0 <commands>` would always return the window the user was typing in, the current one.
 However, if someone were to do something like `sleep 10 ; wt -s 0 <commands>`, then the user could easily focus another